-And if you’re thinking, Karly that’s great, but I hate blogging and I’d rather you did it all for me.
+And if you’re thinking, Karly that’s great, but I have no idea where to start.
 Well, let’s chat!
-You can schedule a call with me here, and let’s talk how we can make blogging work hard for your pet business.
+Hit the chat button and let’s talk about how we can make blogging work hard for your pet business.

 P.s.
 If you need help to reach more pet parents and sell more of your products or services, there are a few ways I can help you do that: